adriana-lazurca/events-planner/README.md

 # Events Planner

-The project is an application where you can see some events, and also add new ones.
+This is an application where you can manage events.

 ### Technologies: